fluxera/Fluxera.Guards/README.md

 An extendable guard implementation.

 A guard clause helps to check inputs for validity and fails immediately if any invalid inputs are found.
-The guard clauses are implemented as extension methods on the marker ```IGuard```.
+The guards are implemented as extension methods on the marker ```IGuard```.
 This way custom guards can be added to the available default guard clauses.

 ## Usage